Mark7888/steelseries-sonar-py/README.md

 - `WebServerAddressNotFoundError`: Raised when the web server address is not found.
 - `ChannelNotFoundError`: Raised when the specified channel is not found.
 - `InvalidVolumeError`: Raised when an invalid volume value is provided.
+- `InvalidMixVolumeError`: Raised when an invalid mix volume value is provided.

 ## Example